edmugu/arduino_adjustable_power_supply/Rev_B/Jekyll_page/PCB.md

 ![n-mos](https://raw.githubusercontent.com/edmugu/arduino_adjustable_power_supply/master/Rev_B/Jekyll_page/snipits/n-mos.PNG)

-In addition to having a single thermistor circuit, there will be another pair of resistors as reference.
-That way a differential pair can be made and the measurements will be more accurate.
+In addition to having a single thermistor circuit, there will be another pair of resistors as a reference.
+That way, a differential pair can be made, and the measurements will be more accurate.

 ## Test points

-I have been wanting to add proper "high speed" test points that are 50 ohms, so I could hook a high-end scope to the various stages of the design.
+I have wanted to add proper "high speed" test points that are 50 ohms, so I could hook a high-end scope to the various design stages.
 Since connecting the 50-ohm probe to the voltage rails would overwhelm the controllers/regulators, I used a π-matching circuit.
 The image below shows such a circuit below.
-Note that even R48 is not really needed, I left it for "good luck/practice."
+Note that even R48 is not needed; I left it for "good luck/practice."